stonemjs/docs/src/docs/architecture/middleware.md

 - Use [**Hooks**](./lifecycle) for passive observation
 - Use **Middleware** for active transformation
 - Use **Blueprint** for system-wide configuration
-- Follow the lifecycle — middleware is powerful because it's scoped
+- Follow the lifecycle, middleware is powerful because it's scoped

 ## Summary

-Middleware in Stone.js gives you the power to **actively shape the flow of your system** — from the moment an intention is created to the point a response is returned.
+Middleware in Stone.js gives you the power to **actively shape the flow of your system**, from the moment an intention is created to the point a response is returned.

-In this document, we focused on **initialization middleware** — the most common type used to handle per-intention logic like authentication, validation, and context enrichment.
+In this document, we focused on **initialization middleware**, the most common type used to handle per-intention logic like authentication, validation, and context enrichment.
 But the same principles apply across all dimensions.

 **Key takeaways:**
 - Middleware always receives a `context`, a `next()` function, and must return a value
 - You can write middleware as a **class**, **function**, or **factory**
 - Stone.js supports both **Declarative** (via decorators) and **Imperative** (via blueprint) registration
-- Middleware can mutate, intercept, short-circuit, or wrap the execution — giving you full control
+- Middleware can mutate, intercept, short-circuit, or wrap the execution, giving you full control
 - Always return a result and keep middleware **single-responsibility and focused**
 - Use `alias` and `global` for composability and reuse

-When you need to **transform** the system — use middleware.
+When you need to **transform** the system, use middleware.
-When you only need to **observe** — use [Hooks](./lifecycle).
+When you only need to **observe**, use [Hooks](./lifecycle).
 The dimension defines the context.
 The shape is your choice.
 That’s the continuum.